 Built in the 13th century, the Devil’s Tower was used as a prison, in particular for witches.

-The Bollwerk Tower, often considered as a symbol of Mulhouse, is a defensive bastion built in the 14th century.
-Its name means “bastion” and produced the French word “Boulevard” as the ramparts and their moats were dismantled in the 19th century in most French towns to give way to large streets.
+The Bollwerk Tower, a symbol of Mulhouse, is a defensive bastion from the 14th century.
+Its name means “bastion” and produced the French word “Boulevard” as cities dismantled its ramparts and moats in the 19th century in most of France to give way to large streets.
 The Bollwerk Tower was separated from its ramparts in 1840.
-A fresco depicting a knight on the façade was restored in the 1970s by Bernard Latuner.
+In the 1970s, Bernard Latuner restored the fresco on the façade depicting a knight.

-The Bollwerk Tower has been listed as an Historic Monument since 1898.
+The State listed the Bollwerk Tower as a Historic Monument since 1898.